dockstore/compose_setup/DEV-README.md

 Rules should be added/modified in the [templates/rules](templates/rules) directory because SLACK\_URL requires templating.
 Rules can be temporarily added/modified in `config/rules` or via the elasticAlert kibana plugin in the kibana dashboard.

+### Notes

+The frequency rule in elasticalert is not intuitive.

+If the rule says it's supposed to trigger if there's 5 documents found within a 1 hr time frame and a 5 minute query rate, I'd expect that if the logs were consistently producing 4 docs per 5 mins to trigger an alert on the 10-min mark and every 5 mins after.

+However, what actually happens is the counter is cleared after every alert is triggered.
+This results in an alert triggering on the 10-min mark and then every 10 mins after.

 ## Elasticsearch backup
 Install elasticsearch-curator because it makes life a lot easier.
 ```